WhiteflagProtocol/whiteflag-api/docs/md/protocol.md

 The `codec.js` module always passes outgoing and incoming message to the `crypto.js` module for encryption and decryption.
-If no encryption or decrytpion is required, i.e. when the `EncryptionIndicator` in the message header is set to `0`, the `crypto.js` just passes the message to the callback.
+If no encryption or decryption is required, i.e. when the `EncryptionIndicator` in the message header is set to `0`, the `crypto.js` just passes the message to the callback.

-If the encyrption indicator is set to a valid value, the crypto module encrypts or decrypts the message.
+If the encryption indicator is set to a valid value, the crypto module encrypts or decrypts the message.
 The `recipientAddress` in the `MetaHeader` is used to determine which encryption secret is to be used as input key material: